Student Vaccine Requirements

 Students who enrolled prior to Spring 2026 should continue to utilize their CastleBranch account for any necessary immunization documentation updates.

 Please note: All students will have an immunization hold on their account until vaccination records are submitted and approved.
-For more information about immunization holds, please refer to the FAQs section below.
+For more information about immunization holds, please refer to the Frequently Asked Questions (FAQ) below.

 Deadlines for Immunization Submissions